 Nevertheless, the healthcare technology sector continues to be a bright spot.
 KPMG reported that it grew by 4 percent from last quarter, with certain areas such as behavioral health growing even more - up 17 percent compared to the previous quarter.
 The deal environment is usually a prognosticator of where people are placing their attention in the healthcare sector, and where investors think there are returns to be had.
 Currently, healthcare technology is expanding into spaces with a lot of unmet needs, such as women’s healthcare, elderly care, behavioral health, Medicaid, and socially driven medical issues.

 It is hard to discuss healthcare technology without mentioning the impact of telemedicine.
 One of the largest expansions of telemedicine occurred during the pandemic.
 The Centers for Medicare and Medicaid Services expanded coverage of telemedicine on March 6, 2020.
 A study published in Health Affairs which tracked the impact of this expanded coverage showed the number of patients with at least one outpatient telemedicine visit increasing by almost 3,000 percent.
 Those that used telemedicine the most frequently were also the most socially disadvantaged according to the Area Deprivation Index, and had a higher score on the Charleston Comorbidity Index - a measure of disease burden.

 Those that used telemedicine the least were the elderly (those 85 and over had the lowest use) and thoseThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
 Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.